ro-jefferson/entropy_dnn/README.md

 * `Gaussian_Feedforward_Analysis.ipynb` -- jupyter notebook that reads HDF5 files created by `Gaussian_Feedforward.ipynb` and performs analysis (e.g., computes correlation length, generates plots).

+* `Relative_Entropy.ipynb` -- jupyter notebook that reads HDF5 files created by `Gaussian_Feedforward.ipynb` and computes the relative entropy or Kullback-Leibler (KL) divergence as a function of depth.